-- Lower scores will be given to proposals that are not milestone-based with stated go/no-go criteria that are achievable within a 2-year timeframe. - Graphs and charts do not count towards the two-page text description of your project. - References are not required at the LOI phase.
+- Lower scores will be given to proposals that are not milestone-based with stated go/no-go criteria that are achievable within a 2-year timeframe. - Graphs and charts are highly recommended. - Literature references are not required at the LOI phase.
 However, if you decide to include references, they do not count towards the page limit.